City-of-Helsinki/events-helsinki-monorepo/README.md

 The configuration for release-please is located in the [release-please-config.json](./release-please-config.json) file.
 See vatious options in the [release-please docs](https://github.com/googleapis/release-please/blob/main/docs/manifest-releaser.md).

 The manifest file is located in the [release-please-manifest.json](./.release-please-manifest.json) file.

-When adding a new app, add it to this file with the current version of the app.
-After this, release-please will keep track of versions with this while.
+When adding a new app, add it to both the [release-please-config.json](./release-please-config.json) and [release-please-manifest.json](./.release-please-manifest.json) file with the current version of the app.
+After this, release-please will keep track of versions with [release-please-manifest.json](./.release-please-manifest.json).

 ### Troubleshoting release-please

+If you were expecting a new release PR to be created, but nothing happened, there's probably one of the older release PR's in pending state.

+First make sure there's no open release PR already; if there is, the work is now included on this one (this is the normal scenario).

-If a new release PR is not created, there's propably one of the older release PR's still in pending state: make sure there's no open release pr already.
-Also see if any of the closed PR's are labeled with `autorelease: pending` and change their label to `autorelease: tagged`.
-Then go and re-run the last merge workflow to trigger the release action.
+If you do not see any open release PR related to the work, check if any of the closed PR's are labeled with `autorelease: pending` - ie. someone might have closed a release PR manually.
+Change the closed PR's label to `autorelease: tagged`.
+Then go and re-run the last merge workflow to trigger the release action - a new release PR should now appear.

 There's also a CLI for debugging and manually running releases available for release-please: [release-please-cli](https://github.com/googleapis/release-please/blob/main/docs/cli.md)